Jennifer Hagan

-Jennifer Hagan is an Australian actress who was the acting tutor at the National Institute of Dramatic Art from 1991 until 1997.
-For three decades she was a leading player with professional theatre companies throughout Australia notably for the Old Tote Theatre Company and Sydney Theatre Company.
-Hagan retired in 2020.
-Her work was characterised by precision, energy and humour.
+Jennifer Hagan is an Australian actress.
+She is known for her work on stage, and taught acting at NIDA for six years in the 1990s.

+Early life and education

+Jennifer Hagan was educated at the Loreto Convent, Claremont, and graduated from the National Institute of Dramatic Art in 1963.

 Career

+For three decades Hagan was a leading player with professional theatre companies throughout Australia, notably for the Old Tote Theatre Company and Sydney Theatre Company.

-Early in Hagan's career she played the lead in Ibsen's Hedda Gabler (1967) and Berline in Moliere's The Imaginary Invalid (1967) at the Old Tote.
+Early in her career, she played the lead in Ibsen's Hedda Gabler and Berline in Molière's The Imaginary Invalid at the Old Tote.
 With the Sydney Theatre Company she made her mark in several of Luigi Pirandello's plays.